Order the Original Cast Album now! Click ORDER PRODUCTS to purchase the CD, script, and perusal items.

 Billing responsibilities, pertinent copyright information, and playwrights' biographies are available in the show rider that comes with your license agreement.
 To download the show rider for George M. Cohan Tonight!, click here.

-A show “that can play anywhere; it works in a cabaret room, in an off-Broadway theater, a regional theater, or on a college stage.
-Insightful, entertaining, educational and never preachy, this is a definite ‘Dandy.’”–Barbara Siegel and Scott Siegel, of Theatremania.com
+A show “that can play anywhere; it works in a cabaret room, in an Off-Broadway theater, a regional theater, or on a college stage.
+Insightful, entertaining, educational and never preachy, this is a definite ‘Dandy.’” –Barbara Siegel and Scott Siegel, Theatremania.com

 Materials: your materials will be sent to you two months prior to your opening date and will include everything necessary for your production and can be ordered in Printed or Digital format.
 Printed Materials are provided on unbound three-hole punched loose-leaf paper while Digital Materials are provided via email as downloadable PDF files for you to print in-house.
 All materials are yours to keep!
 No deposits, no returns.

-The required materials for George M. Cohan Tonight!, include:
+The production materials for George M. Cohan Tonight! include:

 Production Scripts, Piano/Vocal Scores